DaeKwan-Ko/abiotic_bulkrnaseq/README.md

 This repository contains scripts used in the paper by Ko and Brandizzi (currently under review).

-Title: Decoding Abiotic Stress Resilience in Sorghum: A Transcriptomic Framework for Climate-Ready Crops
+Title: A Tissue-Resolved, Network-Based Transcriptomic Framework for Abiotic Stress Responses in Sorghum

 Overview